beverm2391/rag/README.md

 - [ ] build and text the ability to generate queries that include the best location/db to search for
 - [ ] Add tool calls for openai and Anthropic
 - [ ] add Instructor support for Chat models
+- [ ] add rate limits to model config
+- [ ] make model config into a data class, add embedding models and rerank models